 All participants in the Commencement Ceremony must have the appropriate academic regalia (cap, gown and hood).
 These can be ordered through the graduation application or custom-ordered.
 If you are custom-ordering your cap, gown, and hood, please refer to the information on the University Commencement page and allow sufficient time prior to the ceremony for your regalia to arrive.

 There are different styles for gowns depending on the level of degree conferred.
 Doctoral gowns have a front velvet facing and three velvet stripes on the sleeves.
 Hoods for master's graduates are shorter than for doctoral, and the velvet color indicates the degree earned.
-Doctoral hoods are longer, and the velvet color signifies the degree earned (Ph.D. – dark blue; Ed.D. – light blue; D.Aud. – green; D.P.T. – green).
+Doctoral hoods are longer, and the velvet color signifies the degree earned (Ph.D. – dark blue; Ed.D. – light blue; D.Aud. – green; D.P.T. – green; D.N.P. – apricot).

 Tradition dictates that because master's and doctoral graduates wear hoods, they do not receive honor cords.

-You must have your cap, gown, and hood with you when you check in for the ceremony.
+You must have your cap, gown, hood and tassel with you when you check in for the ceremony.

 Doctoral Commencement and Hooding Information